 - Internal Locus of Control – If you have an internal locus of control, you believe outcomes are a result of your actions.

 - External Locus of Control – If you have an external locus of control, you believe you cannot control the outcomes in your life no matter how hard you try.
+You may blame situational factors for the outcomes.

 These two concepts are subjective appraisals of your own situation, not objective realities.
 In reality, we are influenced by a range of constraints on our actions.
 At the same time, we have the capacity to take action to influence things.